jngkim/personal.jeongnim.applications.qmcpack/pubs/qmcpack_allocators.md

 The most hot routines using bigTables are executed on GPUs and high BW on CPU is less valuable.
 Allocating bigTables on DDR, while allocating all other objects on HBM, can improve the performance: the remaining kernels on CPU are BLAS-1 like; other applications have shown the benefit of high BW for PCIe data transfer.

-In theory, this can be achieved with the combination of numactl and OpenMP allocator in omp_large_cap_mem_space as BsplineAlloc.
+In theory, this can be achieved with the combination of numactl and OpenMP allocator in omp_large_cap_mem_space for BsplineAlloc.
 Assuming flat/quad mode, DefaultAlloc will use the local HBM numa-node  2 or 3 depending on the MPI rank:

 ```